A Path to Prosperity and Resilience

 Foster African Leadership

-Transition from donor-led TA to a self-financed, African-led institution that the continent owns and pays for, creating something like the OECD-equivalent for African public finance.
+Transition from donor-led TA to a self-financed, African-led institution that the continent owns.

 • Regional centres of excellence and peer networks for continuous learning

-• Transition from donor-led TA to locally managed reform cycles
+• Transition from donor-led TA to locally managed engagement

 • Citizen demand and parliamentary accountability that sustains fiscal discipline beyond any single administration